PantherLAB/PantherDashboard/docs/Readme.md

 ![Project Menus](https://raw.githubusercontent.com/PantherLAB/PantherDashboard/refs/heads/main/docs/assets/UIS/ProjectMenu.png)

-**Panther Dashboard** includes several Scripts to help you add new modules to the current scan, get a general view of your DQMH project.
+**Panther Dashboard** includes several Scripts to help you add new modules to the current scan and get a general view of your DQMH project.

 - **Add New DQMH Module**: Integrates a new DQMH module into the active project.